 Finally, in this section, bullet these items, get rid of extra words, and since you’re using phrases, there won’t be punctuation at the end of each line or statement (these aren’t sentences).
 Keep the number of bullets between three and five.

-Previous Experience: This section begins somewhere between 10 and 15 years prior to the date you’re writing your resume.
+Previous Experience: This section begins beyond about 10 years prior to the date you’re writing your resume.
 It also contains the Job Title, From/To Dates, and Company Name/Location (City/State).
 If there are bullets of Accomplishments or Impact statements, there are fewer here (if any).

 Education: This section goes generally at the end of your resume if you’ve graduated within the past five years or more.
 Anything less, consider moving the section to the beginning of your resume (on Page 1).
 Likewise, no need for the date of graduation unless you’ve graduated within the last five years and the degree is notable/supportive of your profession.
 Include in this section the Degree level, field in which the degree was earned, the name of the university or college or technical school, and the city/state.